Great Ocean Walk

 One of Victoria’s greatest walking tracks is the Great Ocean Walk.
 As it wraps around the coastline of the Southern Ocean, it gives those walking along it the rare opportunity to immerse themselves in this monumental location’s landscape, wildlife, and history.
 From sweeping ocean views to hidden rainforests, there is something for everyone.
+From our perspective, as a group or company, we have walked this walk more than 400 times, cumulatively, over 5000 walkers have completed the 105 km walk with us, so we have the experience to make comments.

 The walk begins in Apollo Bay, a town in southwestern Victoria.
 Apollo Bay is a stop on the Great Ocean Road that winds along the coast, passing through the Great Otway National Park.
 Behind Apollo Bay are the mountains of Otway Ranges, partly forested and cleared for grazing and dairying.
 When you reach Apollo Bay, keep your eyes peeled for the Apollo Bay Visitor Centre, as this will serve as the starting point for your journey.

 When you arrive at the Visitors Centre, you can purchase a guide and map of the walk, which will be your travel companion to ensure you stay on course and don’t miss any spectacular views.
 The 104-kilometre walk passes through the Great Otway National Park and across to the Port Campbell National Park, concluding in the town of Port Campbell.
+The official Great Ocean Walk map is essential for navigating the trail and ensuring safety during your hike.

 The Great Ocean Walk